coupergateway/couper-examples/environment/README.md

 Usually a Couper configuration is supposed to run in different environments with oftentimes some slight changes.
-For example, we might have a protected "prod" setup which requires a valid JWT token to be accessed, a "test" setup which is secured by Basic Authentication and a "devel" setup which is open to use.
+For example, we might have a protected "prod" setup which requires a valid JWT token for access, a "test" setup which is secured by Basic Authentication and a "devel" setup which is open to use.

-To achieve this, we could wrap parts of the configuration intended for a specific environment in corresponding `environment` blocks:
+To neatly implement the above setup, we could wrap the parts of the configuration intended for a specific environment in corresponding `environment` blocks:

 ```hcl